artemtsitronov/textual-studio-code/README.md

 python cli.py [DIR_NAME]
 ```

 ---

 Thanks for everything!
 This project is still under developement, and many functions are not yet disponible.

 P.S.
-I, the creator of Textual Studio Code, do not recommend to use it YET.
+I, the creator of Textual Studio Code, do NOT recommend to use it YET.
 SO, stay tuned!